kcsarrdah/codeflow/frontend/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Coding Standards

+- Follow TypeScript best practices
+- Write tests for new features
+- Use functional components and hooks
+- Follow the existing project structure
+- Document new features and changes

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.